Ji-Man Choi Player Props: Pirates vs. Giants

 Ji-Man Choi At The Plate

-- Choi has two doubles and four home runs while batting .170.
+- Choi is hitting .176 with two doubles and four home runs.

+- Choi will look to extend his four-game hitting streak.
+He's batting .263 with two homers in his last games.

-- In six of 13 games this year (46.2%), Choi has reached via hit, and that includes multiple hits twice.
+- This year, Choi has totaled at least one hit in seven of 14 games (50.0%), and had multiple hits twice.

-- He has scored a run in five of 13 games so far this year.
+- He has scored in five games this season (35.7%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.